chb/smart-docs/updates/smart_0.6/index.md

 The Photographs API provides access to specific image documents that represent the patient.
 This allows SMART applications to show a patient photo (if available) to support an even more personal clinician-patient interaction.
 The photographs are returned in the Documents model format.
-The intent of these photographs is to show a face shot of the patient.
+The intent of these photographs is to show a head shot of the patient.

 ### Medical Images

 The Medical Images API returns DICOM-encoded studies about the patient (CT scans, x-rays, echographs, etc).
-In addition to the fileds returned by the document model, this data model also returns the fields study title, study type, and study date.
+In addition to the fields returned by the document model, this data model also returns the fields study title, study type, and study date.

 ## Family History API